Classification: Alkylating Agent

 This medication can cause liver toxicity, which your oncology care team may monitor for using blood tests called liver function tests.
 Notify your healthcare provider if you notice yellowing of the skin or eyes, your urine appears dark or brown, or you have pain in your abdomen, as these can be signs of liver toxicity.

 - White blood cells (WBC): important for fighting infection.
-You should let your doctor or nurse know right away if you have a fever (temperature greater than 100.4), sore throat or cold, shortness of breath, cough, burning with urination, or a sore that doesn't heal.
+You should let your doctor or nurse know right away if you have a fever (temperature greater than 100.4 or 38°C), sore throat or cold, shortness of breath, cough, burning with urination, or a sore that doesn't heal.

 - Red blood cells: responsible for carrying oxygen to the tissues in your body.
 You should let your doctor or nurse know if you experience any shortness of breath, difficulty breathing or pain in your chest.
 If the count gets too low, you may receive a blood transfusion.